-53. The previous report noted that the examiners' recommendation for considering the amendment of the provisions for sanctions in the POCA to allow for penalties to be applied jointly or separately was dealt with under section 68(3) of the Interpretation Act which allows for the imposition of the stipulated fines in the penalties in POCA separately on companies.

-- 54. With regard to the other outstanding recommendation for increasing the range of sanctions for AML/CFT non-compliance to include disciplinary sanctions and the power to withdraw, restrict or suspend the financial institution's licence where applicable, the Central Bank's range of sanctions for AML/CFT had been extended for banks and insurance companies under the FIA and the Insurance Amendment Act 2009 respectively. - 55.
+- 60. The Follow-Up Report of October 2010 noted that the examiners' recommendation for considering the amendment of the provisions for sanctions in the POCA to allow for penalties to be applied jointly or separately was dealt with under section 68(3) of the Interpretation Act which allows for the imposition of the stipulated fines in the penalties in POCA separately on companies. - 61.
+With regard to the other outstanding recommendation for increasing the range of sanctions for AML/CFT non-compliance to include disciplinary sanctions and the power to withdraw, restrict or suspend the financial institution's licence where applicable, the Central Bank's range of sanctions for AML/CFT had been extended for banks and insurance companies under the FIA and the Insurance Amendment Act 2009 respectively. - 62.
 The authorities have advised that section 10 and 12 of the FIA further provides for the Central Bank to issue AML/CFT guidelines and to be able to impose compliance directions or seek restraining orders for breaches of the guidelines.
-However, it is noted that the Securities Bill 2010 which has provisions to extend the disciplinary sanctions of the TTSEC for AML/CFT non-compliance is still in the legislative process as reported in the last follow-up report. - 56.
+As already mentioned, the Securities Bill which has provisions to extend the disciplinary sanctions of the TTSEC for AML/CFT non-compliance is expected to be laid in Parliament no later than October, 2012 and to be enacted by December 2012. - 63.
 The FIU's range of sanctions was extended by the FIUTTAA 2011 which was enacted in May 2011.
-Section 15 of the FIUTTAA 2011 creates Part IIIA of the FIUTTA which includes section 18G which provides for the FIU to issue directives to non-regulated financial institutions or listed businesses which are violating or are about to violate provisions of the FIUTTAA 2011, the FOR, the ATT, the FIUTTA, the FIUTTR and any other guidelines issued by the FIU.
-These directives will be in addition to the penalties already available under the mentioned statutes and will require the cessation or refraining from committing the specified act or violation or pursuing the identified course of conduct.
-The directives can also require the performance of such duties that in the opinion of the FIU are necessary to remedy a situation.
-Failure to comply with a directive can result in the FIU applying to the High Court for an Order requiring the unregulated financial institution or listed business to comply with the directive. - 57.
-Given the enactment of the FIU's extended range of sanctions in May 2011, implementation of this measure is not expected at date of this follow-up report.
-However, there has been no information as to implementation by the Central Bank of its extended range of sanctions for AML/CFT since their enforcement.
+Section 15 of the FIUTTAA 2011 provides for the FIU to issue directives to non-regulated financial institutions or listed businesses which are violating or are about to violate provisions of the FIUTTAA 2011, the FOR, the ATT, the FIUTTA, the FIUTTR and any other guidelines issued by the FIU.
+These directives will be in addition to the penalties already available under the mentioned statutes.
+Failure to comply with a directive can result in the FIU applying to the High Court for an Order requiring the unregulated financial institution or listed business to comply with the directive. - 64.
+The only sanction the FIU has imposed since enactment in May 2011is to issue warning letters to listed businesses registered with the FIU concerning non-compliance with regulation 31(1) of the FIUTTR and failure to submit quarterly terrorist reports.
+Additionally, the Central Bank has issued 9 warning letters and 1 notice of intention to issue a compliance direction to the insurance sector and 2 warning letters to the non-banking sector.